RNtaate/vite_todo/README.md

 > This is a simple todo list web application built using **React JS** with [**Vite**](https://vitejs.dev/) to test out the basic workings of **Vite**

-> A user can create a todo item, view its details, mark it as completed, and delete an item
+> A user can create a todo item, select a created item to view its details, mark it as completed, and delete an item

 > ### Future features
 >